dsaidgovsg/terraform-modules/modules/core/README.md

 ```

 5. Set the instances you are going to retire as
 ["ineligible"](https://www.nomadproject.io/docs/commands/node/eligibility.html) in Nomad.
-For example, assuming you have saved the instance IDs to `node-ids.txt`:
+For example, assuming you have saved the node IDs to `node-ids.txt`:

 ```bash
 while read p; do